iamnehakoli/web-server-log-analysis/README.md

 ```

 ## Running the .NET Core Kafka Consumer
-Run the following commands to start the .NET Core application that reads Kafka messages and stores them in HDFS:
+a.
+Open a new terminal and run the following commands to start the .NET Core application
+that reads Kafka messages and stores them in HDFS \
+b.
 Change working directory
 ```sh
 cd C:\Users\neha.koli\Desktop\msc-project\latest-dev\KafkaConsumerApp
 ```